bayyangjie/Data-Analytics-for-Decision-Makers/index.md

 3. Distribution of member years on Tripadvisor to understand the spread of membership years of existing customers
 4. Determine which hotel features contributes to a high star rating ( >=4)

-Predictive: Using C&R tree method
+Predictive - Using C&R tree method
 1. What is the likely chance of a hotel receiving a 5 star rating ?

 Techniques that could be employed